kolide/fleet/docs/infrastructure/installing-fleet.md

 Installing Fleet
 ================

-The Kolide application is distributed as a single static binary.
+The Fleet application is distributed as a single static binary.
 This binary serves:

-- The Kolide web interface
+- The Fleet web interface
-- The Kolide application API endpoints
+- The Fleet application API endpoints
 - The osquery TLS server API endpoints

 All of these are served via a built-in HTTP server, so there is no need for complex web server configurations.
-Once you've installed the `kolide` binary and it's infrastructure dependencies as illustrated below, refer to the [Configuring The Kolide Binary](./configuring-the-kolide-binary.md) documentation for information on how to use and configure the Kolide application.
+Once you've installed the `kolide` binary and it's infrastructure dependencies as illustrated below, refer to the [Configuring The Fleet Binary](./configuring-the-fleet-binary.md) documentation for information on how to use and configure the Fleet application.

-## Kolide Quickstart
+## Fleet Quickstart

-Kolide provides a [quickstart script](https://github.com/kolide/kolide-quickstart) that is the quickest way to get a demo Kolide instance up and running.
-For easiest install, see the instructions provided on your [Kolide license page](https://kolide.co/account/product-and-license#quick-start).
+Kolide provides a [quickstart script](https://github.com/kolide/kolide-quickstart) that is the quickest way to get a demo Fleet instance up and running.
 Note that the quickstart is not intended to be a production deployment.
 If you would like a production deployment, please choose one of the methods below.

-## Installing the Kolide binary
+## Installing the Fleet binary

-Because everyone's infrastructure is different, there are a multiple options available for installing the Kolide binary.
+Because everyone's infrastructure is different, there are a multiple options available for installing the Fleet binary.

 #### Docker container